lkrms/pretty-php/README.md

 - Uses PHP's tokenizer to parse input and validate output
 - Checks formatted and original code for equivalence

-#### It's (mostly) PSR-12 compliant
+#### It's (almost) PSR-12 compliant

-*PrettyPHP*'s compliance with the formatting-related requirements of [PSR-12] is almost complete.
-Progress is tracked [here][PSR-12 issue].
+Progress towards full compliance with the formatting-related requirements of [PSR-12] can be followed [here][PSR-12 issue].

-### If it's opinionated, why are there so many options?
+### If it's so opinionated, why does it have so many options?

-*PrettyPHP* currently has more formatting options than one might expect from an "opinionated" formatter.
-There are several reasons for this:

-- The project is in early development
-- PHP formatting is complicated
-- Attracting early adopters is important
-- Most people would prefer to pass an option to the formatter than wait for a version that fixes their issue

-Over time, as *PrettyPHP*'s default output improves and uptake increases, formatting options deemed unnecessary will be removed.
+*PrettyPHP*'s formatting options will be simplified before version 1.0 is released.
+Until then, feel free to experiment and provide [feedback][issues] on what you think should be enabled by default and/or remain available as an option in the stable release.

+## Support

+Bug reports, feature requests and support questions are always welcome and should be submitted [here][issues].

 ## Pragmatism